pc0m/Butterscotch-Windows/README.md

 This version also contains small optimizations and a full built in executor for running GameMaker code live without having to edit the data.win file.

-The executor is still in beta and will be converted to ImGUI when complete.
+<h4 align="center"> The executor is still in beta and will be converted to ImGUI when complete. </h4>

 <!-- Badges, about the GitHub repository itself -->
 <p align="center">